 Commentary from Bailiff Advice

-If you have a query regarding the fees charged by any one of the following companies when enforcing a County Court judgment (Marston Holdings, Andrew Wilson & Co, The Sheriffs Office, HCE Group, Burlingon, DCBL Ltd etc, then you can submit a question to us via our online Enquiry Form.
+If you have any queries about the fees charged by any one of the following companies when enforcing a County Court judgment (Marston Holdings, Andrew Wilson & Co, The Sheriffs Office, HCE Group, Burlingon, DCBL Ltd etc) then you can submit a question to us via our online Enquiry Form.
 Alternatively, you can contact our free Bailiff Advice helpline on 01643 841886.
 For our opening hours, please see our Contact page.